chloeposthumacoelho/new-blog-test/index.md

-...
+---
-layout:home
+layout: home
-...
+---

-Welcome to the new blog!
+Welcome to my new blog!